mesosphere/dcos-docs-site/pages/ksphere/kaptain/1.0.1-0.5.0/install/on-premise/index.md

 Kaptain natively supports the installation on an on-premise Konvoy cluster.
 Before installing Kaptain, please follow the [Konvoy On-Premises Installation Guide](https://docs.d2iq.com/ksphere/konvoy/1.5/install/install-onprem/) to set up the on-prem Konvoy cluster.
 The cluster admin is responsible for configuring the Konvoy `cluster.yaml` correctly and ensuring the requisite addons are enabled.

-Please note that the IP address of the kaptain UI will come from the IP address range that is configured in the [MetalLB load balancer](https://docs.d2iq.com/ksphere/konvoy/1.5/install/install-onprem/#configure-metallb-load-balancing).
+Please note that the IP address of the Kaptain UI will come from the IP address range that is configured in the [MetalLB load balancer](https://docs.d2iq.com/ksphere/konvoy/1.5/install/install-onprem/#configure-metallb-load-balancing).

 The steps to install Kaptain on an on-premises cluster are as follows: